stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

 S_sing = {
   m in M_UG :
   val_opt(m), val_alg(m), or Gap_UG(m)
-  are undefined, non finite, or mutually inconsistent }
+  are undefined, non finite, or mutually inconsistent, or Tension_UG(m) is not finite
+}
 ```